andrebiegel/liferay-layout-issue/README.md

  When trying to concurrently add layouts in liferay dxp a StaleObjectExceoption occurs:

- env DXP SP6 , Fixpack-de 40
+ env: DXP SP6 , Fixpack-de 40

 The context is a parallel import of liferay layouts through a liferay portlet; build with spring/osgi.
 When executing it in Liferay dxp, the api call to add a Layout throws a StaleObjectStateException.